 These problems often start during the teen or early adult years.
 But, they can happen at any age.
 They are most common in females, but they happen in males as well.

-People with eating disorders also can have other mental health problems such as depression or
+People with eating disorders also can have other mental health problems such as

 Having an eating disorder can lead to major health problems.
 These can involve the heart, kidneys, and bones.
 They also upset your body chemistry.